MicrosoftDocs/sdk-api/sdk-api-src/content/bits/nn-bits-ibackgroundcopyfile.md

 ---
 UID: NN:bits.IBackgroundCopyFile
 title: IBackgroundCopyFile (bits.h)
 description: IBackgroundCopyFile contains information about a file that is part of a job.
-For example, you can use IBackgroundCopyFile methods to retrieve the local and remote names of the file and transfer progress information.
+For example, you can use IBackgroundCopyFile methods to retrieve the local and remote names of the file and transfer progress information.helpviewer_keywords: ["IBackgroundCopyFile","IBackgroundCopyFile interface [BITS]","IBackgroundCopyFile interface [BITS]","described","_drz_ibackgroundcopyfile","bits.ibackgroundcopyfile","bits/IBackgroundCopyFile"]
 old-location: bits\ibackgroundcopyfile.htm
 tech.root: Bits
 ms.assetid: fae9cf56-c211-445b-b962-9a9d7d67c59c